How to Extract Data from a RAID Disk When NAS TerraMaster F8-421 Fails to Power On

 By implementing these security measures, you can reduce the potential risks associated with remote access to NAS TerraMaster F8-421 devices and protect your data from loss.

-Although NAS F8-421 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS F8-421 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view